ibarnett/ddf-parent/README.md

 ddf-parent
 ==========

-DDF Parent POM providing DDF dependencies and configurations for DDF applications to inherit.
+DDF Parent POM providing dependencies and configurations for DDF applications to inherit.